samyiin/IdentifyCountry/README.md

 There are other ways to define, for example just add Ambiguous as one option and we just want a accurate classifier.
 But the definition of probability function above are most intuitive to me, so whatever....

-## Method Evaluation
-Based on our definition, "Ambiguous" is a binary classification, so we will evaluate it using TN/FN.
-And then the rest of the classification is essentially a multi-class classification, so we will evaluate it using accuracy.

 ## Methods
 ### Geopy